fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-Relying on a bank loan is often the only way to step onto the housing ladder.
+Securing a mortgage is often the only way to step onto the housing ladder.

-Unfortunately, there are some instances where a lender may refuse to give you a mortgage on your house.
+Unfortunately, there are some instances where a lender may refuse to give you one.

-Read on to find out more about their reasons for refusal and your potential solutions.
+Read on to learn about the most common reasons for refusal and your potential solutions.

 1. The house has ‘non-standard’ construction